ViewComponent/view_component/docs/guide/slots.md

 end
 ```

-**NOTE**: the `types` hash's values can be any valid slot definition, including a component class, string, or lambda.
+**Note**: the `types` hash's values can be any valid slot definition, including a component class, string, or lambda.

 Filling in the `visual` slot is done by calling the appropriate slot method: